Kattis/problem-package-format/spec/2023-07-draft/problem_package_format.md

 the "worst" error in the group (see below for definition of "worst"), though it is possible to write a custom grader which e.g. accepts if at least half the sub-results are accepted.
-For scoring problems, one common grader behaviour would be to always set the verdict to Accepted, with the score being the sum of scores of the items in the test group.
+For scoring problems, one common grader behavior would be to always set the verdict to Accepted, with the score being the sum of scores of the items in the test group.